 The coronavirus lockdown is causing unprecedented disruption in the business world.
 With social distancing measures likely to remain in place for some time yet, businesses are having to radically rethink their planning and forecasting.
 This is made even more challenging by the lack of clarity on the government’s lockdown exit strategy.
 Which businesses will be allowed to open and which ones will have to stay closed?

-With all this in mind, cash flow planning is an urgent priority.
+With all this in mind, a business continuity plan is an urgent priority.
 However, the difficulties we’ve mentioned make it an incredibly challenging task for small business owners.

 We’ve spoken to accountants to understand the best ways you can approach your cash flow and business continuity planning.